 Much in the Voting Rights Act deserves extension.
 But, described in its worst, the extension seems to give no incentives to covered States to improve procedures, and it seems to give no opportunities to cover States now uncovered.
-In other words, if a State is hooked, it cannot get words, and a State is unhooked, it cannot get hooked.
+In other words, if a State is hooked, it cannot get unhooked.
+If a State is unhooked, it cannot get hooked.
+No State law or combinanot get hooked.
 No State law or combination of laws is good enough to earn release from preclearance.
-No law is bad enough to earn coverage under preclearlooking concept.
-I think we need a positive, forward-looking bill.
-As I understand it, the extension means that a State like Virginia, which now has a modern, in some respects a model, voter registration law, cannot escape the preclearance procedures for the next 10 years.
-States, such as Massachusetts. which has a raging education segregation problem in its principal city, cannot possibly be covered by the preclearance procedures.
+No law is bad enough to earn coverage under preclearance.